 On the other end, the bogie will receive a 1 mm spacer around its pivot.
 So, the total height of the car, which was initially insufficient (44.3 instead of 45.3 — with wheels of suitable diameter), will be corrected.

 As already said, I had refined the bogies a long time ago.
 It remains to cut the old loop coupling flush to the load beam, and to mill a semi-cylindrical housing to avoid interaction with the drawbar spring.

-It is also necessary to move the brake shoes to place them facing the wheels.
+It is also necessary to move the brake blocks to place them facing the wheels.
 For this, they are cut flush, drilled at ø 1, and joined by a bar represented by a round polystyrene stick.
 This bar is fixed in a milled groove in the old drawbar at the front, and in a new part attached to the back.
 It is not realistic, but it will not be seen very much.